syncfusion-content/blazor-docs/blazor/diagram-component/annotations/appearance.md

 ## Create Multiple Annotations

 You can add any number of annotations to a node or connector.
 The following code example shows how to add multiple annotations to a node.
-Different labels by position is same or different point of the shapes of connector depends upon the offset values specified.

 ```cshtml
 @using Syncfusion.Blazor.Diagram